aosabook/500lines/crawler/chapter.md

             self.q.task_done()
 ```

 Python sees that this code contains `yield from` statements, and compiles it into a generator function.
 So in `crawl`, when the main coroutine calls `self.work` ten times, it does not actually execute this method: it only creates ten generator objects with references to this code.
-It wraps each in a task, which receives each future the generator yields, and drives the generator by calling `send` with each future's result when the future resolves.
+It wraps each in a Task.
+The Task receives each future the generator yields, and drives the generator by calling `send` with each future's result when the future resolves.
 Because the generators have their own stack frames, they run independently, with separate local variables and instruction pointers.

 The worker coordinates with its fellows via the queue.
 It waits for new URLs with `yield from self.q.get()`.
 The queue's `get` method is itself a coroutine: it pauses until someone puts an item in the queue, then resumes and returns the item.

 When a worker fetches a page it parses the links and puts new ones in the queue, then calls `task_done` to decrement the counter.
-Eventually, a worker fetches a page whose URLs have all been fetched already, and there's no work left in the queue.
+Eventually, a worker fetches a page whose URLs have all been fetched already, and there is also no work left in the queue.
 Thus this worker's call to `task_done` decrements the counter to zero.
-Then `crawl`, which is waiting for the queue's `join` method, resumes and finishes.
+Then `crawl`, which is waiting for the queue's `join` method, is unpaused and finishes.

 We promised to explain why the items in the queue are pairs, like: